lucianoratamero/semaphore-ci-monitor/README.md

 ## configuration

-you'll find a settings.py file on ci_settings folder. in it, change the SEMAPHORE_AUTH_TOKEN value to your Semaphore API auth_token and, if you want, customize the DISPLAY_NAME to your needs.
+you'll find a settings.py file inside ci_settings folder. in it, change the SEMAPHORE_AUTH_TOKEN value to your Semaphore API auth_token and, if you want, customize the DISPLAY_NAME to your needs.

 ## usage